-Before diving into the specifics, it’s important to clarify the game’s terminology.
+Before diving into the specifics, clarifying the game’s terminology is important.
 Instead of pulling or rolling, Honkai: Star Rail refers to it as warping.
-Additionally, the passes used for warping are known as Star Rail Passes, which can be divided into two categories.
+The passes used for warping are known as Star Rail Passes, which can be divided into two categories.

 The first is the Star Rail Special Pass, which allows warping on limited-time character banners, while the second is the Star Rail Pass, which permits warping on the standard banner.
 Two other banners are also worth mentioning: the Departure Warp (which we will explain in detail below) and the light cone banner, where players can warp for gear rather than characters.